kunalj101/python_intro_hackathon/chapter5.md

 number = LabelEncoder()

-train['Gender'] = number.fit_transform(train['Gender'])
+train['Gender_new'] = number.fit_transform(train['Gender'])

 ```

 *** =instructions
-Perform Label encoding for categories of variable "Married" and save it as a new variable "Married1" in the DataFrame
+Perform Label encoding for categories of variable "Married" and save it as a new variable "Married_new" in the DataFrame

 *** =hint